 - 1. Is permitted or required by an applicable State law, including physical examinations or screenings that are permitted without parental notification. - 2.
 Is administered to a student in accordance with the Individuals with Disabilities Education Act (20 U.S.C. §1400 et seq.). - 3.
+Is administered pursuant to the District's extracurricular drug and alcohol testing program (see Policy 7:240, Conduct Code for Participants in Extracurricular Activities). - 4.
 Is otherwise authorized by Board policy.